empty916/great-async/README.md

 const App = () => {
     const {data, loading, error, run, clearCache} = useAsyncFunction(getUserData, {
-        // whether to call the function manually, default is false
+        // whether to call the function automatically, default is true
-        manual: false,
+        auto: true,
         // when deps changed, getUserData will be invoked again
         deps: ['xxx'],
         // options of createAsyncController your can use here as well.